flarcher/log_access_reader/README.md

 * There is a robustness/support related to timezone changes (because the timezone offset is read while parsing)
 * The reading and processing mechanism is robust about inputs not coming in the chronological order and/or been late.
 Moreover, the entry processing follows a specific time clock (see class `ReaderClock`) that adapt its speed to the incoming lines (bound to time) of the access log file.
+* For both overall and section related statistics, we display the request count and the byte count transfered.
+* For both overall and section related statistics, we display the throughput per second and the bandwidth per second.

 ## Technical remarks